mkluwe/luacsound/docs/manual.md

 ## Instrument files

 Defining instruments is done one instrument per file, which is quite pratical for purposes of re-use.
-Starting the instument block with `instr` and ending it with `endin` is ommitted.
+Starting the instrument block with `instr` and ending it with `endin` is ommitted.
 Instead of writing

 ```